JonathanDCohen/TagPro-Telestrator/README.md

 * Click-Drag: freehand draw
 * Shift-Click-Drag: draw an arrow
 * Alt-Click-Drag: draw a circle
+* Alt-Shift-Click a player: trace that player's path.
+This is still finnicky.
 * Double Click: erase drawings

 By default, this userscript disables reporting a player by clicking their ball so that it doesn't get in the way of your drawing.